Are you a victim?

 If you are the victim of a sexual assault:

-- In order to prevent the destruction of evidence that may be used to convict your attacker(s):
+In order to prevent the destruction of evidence that may be used to convict your attacker(s), consider the following:

 The police will assist you in obtaining medical attention to determine the extent of your injuries, rule out pregnancy and/or possible sexually transmitted diseases, and collect evidence.
 If possible, take a change of clothes with you to the hospital.
 The Santa Ana Police Department pays for the medical attention described in this paragraph.